sls1005/FundamentalBrowser/README.md

 * Intent scheme URIs are half-supported.
 That is to say, they will usually be processed correctly, and the instantiated intent may be launched if approved by the user; however, this app usually doesn't check if a URI is an `intent:` URI, except when trying to protect itself from intent-based attacks.
 (See <a href="#References">[1]</a>.)
 Instead, `intent:` URIs will be treated as if they were URIs of unrecognized schemes (such as `abc://`), for any of which this app will ask if it should launch an intent.
 Nonetheless, the app will not ask nor try to launch any intent if it detects that the intent would be sent back to the activity itself or to any other component of this application (for which case it might not create a log entry and can show an error message), so as to prevent the security issue mentioned in <a href="#References">[1]</a>.
 Despite being suggested in <a href="#References">[2]</a>, this app doesn't use `CATEGORY_BROWSABLE` to instantiate such intents, as it would still be insufficient according to <a href="#References">[1]</a> (and this app doesn't use the unsafe constant anyway).
 This application has its own security-related mechanism as mentioned above; basically, an `intent:` URI is forbidden if it would be sent back to this app; it is otherwise up to the user's explicit intention.
 If this mechanism is proved to still be insufficient, please open an issue to let me know.

-* By using some code that looks like `javascript:location.href="intent:#Intent;...;end"`, you can utilize this app as a generalized intent sender and activity launcher (by specifying `action`, `component`, etc. in the form of text; remember to use constant values rather than their names).
+* By using some code that looks like `location.href="intent:#Intent;...;end"`, you can utilize this app as a generalized intent sender and activity launcher (by specifying `action`, `component`, etc. in the form of text; remember to use constant values rather than their names).
 Unlike in <a href="#References">[1]</a>, you don't have to add `SEL` (which should have no effect anyway), as the rules mentioned above still apply: you can't use it to access any activity of this app; for other apps, only exported activities.
 This usage is still under test.

 ### Projects that offer similar functionalities